elifoster/atom-minetweaker/README.md

 atom-minetweaker
 ================

-Minetweaker language highlighting for Atom.
+MineTweaker syntax highlighting and auto-completion for Atom.